sangling/OfficeDocs-AppCompliance/Teams/sliday-ltd-karma.md

 Describe where/how is this application's data is stored and how access to it is controlled.
 Is it encrypted?
 Who can access it?
 How do you ensure that only authorized systems/individuals can access it?
 Examples: 2FA for all admins, Privileged Access Management (PMA), partitioning service admin accounts from Azure AD/corporate user accounts, protected IP ranges between systems, etc.

 >Data is ecrypted.
-Only 3 admins can access it, 2FA is set up for all admins, password lifetime policy is in place
+Only 3 admins can access it, 2FA is set up for all admins, password lifetime policy is in place.

 #### Organizational controls for data stored by partner

 Describe any capabilities an organization's administrators have to control their information residing in partner systems, e.g. deletion, retention, auditing, archiving, end-user policy, etc.

->Deletion of the data upon a request
+>Deletion of the data upon a request.

 [!INCLUDE [Corrections or suggestions contact information](./includes/corrections-or-suggestions.md)]